AlekseyPanas/Turretoids/README.md

 # Turretoids

 ### About
 This project is a simple asteroids styled game made in pygame.
-The bulk of the game was built in 6 hours together with a friend.
+The bulk of the game was built in 6 hours together with a friend

 ### Development Progress